 Federal law requires that the College implement an Academic Progress Policy to measure the performance of financial aid recipients.
 The College's Academic Progress Policy applies to all federal programs, the Oklahoma Tuition Aid Grant Program, Oklahoma's Promise, and most Rose State College scholarship programs.
 In general, students must successfully complete the required percentage of attempted classes and maintain the required GPA, as stated in the policy.
-The policy is available online here and in the Financial Aid Office.
+The policy is available at www.rose.edu/financial-aid and in the Financial Aid Office.